CoderDojo/coolest-platform/README.md

 ### Full stack

-To start the sever run `docker-compose up`
+To start the sever run `docker-compose up platform`

 ### Vue app only